kodo-exchange/contracts/readme.md

 # Kodo Protocol

 This repo contains the contracts for Kodo, an AMM on Taiko inspired by Velodrome & Solidly.
+[Learn more](https://docs.kodo.exchange/)

 ## Testing